Produce Helpful and Unique Content at Scale Using Content Briefs

 - Included trusted external links

-- Write 1-4 lines paragraphs (one paragraph, one idea)
+- Write 1-4 line paragraphs (one paragraph, one idea)

 - Space out your paragraphs.